taneltorn/CoverHunterFolkERA/README.md

 Original CoverHunter omitted the unmodified audio by accident due to a logic error at lines 104-112 of tools.extract_csi_features, by unintentionally appending the next value of `sp_utt` to the beginning of `local_data['utt']`.
 And if and only if the '1.0' member of the aug_speed_mode hyperparameter was not listed first, the result then was not only that the 1.0 variant was omitted, but also a duplicate copy of the 90% variant was created and included in the final output of full.txt in the end, both entries in full.txt pointing to the same cqt.npy file, just with different version_id values.

 That bug didn't prevent successful training, but fixing the bug did, until I discovered that because then, when the model was being fed the intended number of song versions (augmented from 1 to 5 instead of to 4 versions), CoverHunter's preset batch size of 16 became a barrier to success.
-Increasing the batch size hyperparameter to 32 made a huge difference, resulting in much faster convergence and higher mAP than the original CoverHunter code.
+Increasing the batch size hyperparameter to 32 and larger made a huge difference, resulting in much faster convergence and higher mAP than the original CoverHunter code.

 | key | value |
 | --- | --- |